 If you've been wondering what it's like to live in or visit Rabat, the Crowdsourced Explorer community can help.
-We asked eight people living in Rabat what someone who is considering moving to or visiting there should know.
+We asked nine people living in Rabat what someone who is considering moving to or visiting there should know.
 Here are their pros and cons, tips, and advice:

 Living in Rabat, Morocco: